digicatapult/sqnc-hyproof-client/README.md

 # SQNC HyProof Client

-This repository contains the code for the HyProof front-end ( HyProof Client ).
+This repository contains the code for the HyProof front-end (HyProof Client).

+Instructions for running the **Demonstrator** can be found in `/demo/hyproof-demo.md`

-## SQNC HyProof Client: Description
+## Description

 This repository contains the front-end for the **HyProof** proof of concept project.

-**HyProof**, aka **Hydrogen Proof** is the effort to deliver the DLT-based _MVP_ as part of the wider **HII Seed** initiative which aims to push the boundaries when it comes to building the socio-technical acceptability and business implications of a fully digitised UK certification infrastructure for verifiable hydrogen provenance ( e.g: green hydrogen, etc ).
+**HyProof** is a DLT-based _MVP_ delivered as part of the wider **HII Seed** initiative which aims to push the boundaries when it comes to building the socio-technical acceptability and business implications of a fully digitised UK certification infrastructure for verifiable hydrogen provenance ( e.g: green hydrogen, etc ).

 ---

-## SQNC HyProof Client: Configuration
+## Configuration

 At the moment, this project is configured to use environment variables in a _dot env_ ( `.env` ) file at root level ( although no env variables are need at the moment ).

 ---

-## SQNC HyProof Client: Installation
+## Installation

 ```sh
 npm i